 Home to the Crown Jewels, the iconic beefeaters, and (allegedly) several spooks, the Tower of London’s history dates back almost 1,000 years.
 Standing guard by Tower Bridge and the River Thames, the medieval compound has served as a royal palace, prison, and execution site.

 4. The Shard

-Scraping the sky at 306 metres, western Europe’s tallest building boasts a high-end hotel, restaurants and bars and London’s highest viewing platform-an unobstructed 360-degree view spanning 64 kilometres.
+Scraping the sky at 306 metres, western Europe’s tallest building boasts a high-end hotel, restaurants and bars and London’s highest viewing platform—an unobstructed 360-degree view stretching up to 64 kilometres away.